2qcm2nnpbc-svg/flexfly-sniper/README.md

 **Standard search engines are for people with fixed dates.
 FlexFly is for people with freedom.**

-A Multi-Agent System powered by **DeepSeek V3** and **CrewAI** that bypasses standard flight APIs to scrape the "Hidden Web" of travel hacking forums.
+A Multi-Agent System powered by **OpenAI** and **CrewAI** that bypasses standard flight APIs to scrape the "Hidden Web" of travel hacking forums.

 <img width="773" height="657" alt="flexfly" src="https://github.com/user-attachments/assets/a1b4c28c-d264-4734-b037-af1c6d8b86da" />